The medicinal benefits of chocolate

 (Translated by C. A. Jones)

-But why were these new drinks something that the physicians warned caution over?
-Well, it was all to do with the balancing of the four humours.
-If you recall in Step 2.14 we noted that the four humours were blood, yellow bile, black bile, and phlegm; and that these had their own unique properties and needed to be in balance within the body for good health to be maintained.
+Why were these new drinks a cause for concern?
+It was all to do with the balancing of the four humours.
+If you recall in Step 2.15 we noted that the four humours were blood, yellow bile, black bile, and phlegm; and that these had their own unique properties that needed to be in balance within the body for good health to be maintained.
 The problem was that these new brews, and chocolate in particular, did not fit into the established European mould.
 Pharmaceuticals in Europe had for some time been classified by either their cooling or heating properties, but cacao, the raw substance which produced chocolate, presented both hot and cold characteristics.

 Colmenero’s Tratado was translated across Europe.
 In England, this was done by James Wadsworth, who had travelled to Spain as a captain in the army.
 Wadsworth published his translation in 1640 and it was so popular that it was re-published in 1652.
 In this later edition Wadsworth pitched chocolate as a cure-all, stating in the foreword that: